 The Company performs credit evaluations of new customers and sometimes require deposits and prepayments, to mitigate credit risk.
 When it is probable that all or part of an outstanding balance will not be collected, the Company establishes an allowance for doubtful accounts.
-As of December 31, 2020, there was no allowance for doubtful accounts.
-The Company did not record bad debt expense during the year ended December 31, 2020.
+The Company recognized \$0.1 million of bad debt expense during the year ended December 31, 2021.
+During the year ended December 31, 2021, the Company determined the bad debt was not collectable and the allowance for doubtful accounts was written off.
+The Company did not recognize bad debt expense during the year ended December 31, 2020.
+As of December 31, 2021 and 2020, there was no allowance for doubtful accounts.

+As of December 31, 2021, three customers represented 13%, 11% and 10% of the Company's outstanding accounts receivable balance, respectively.
 As of December 31, 2020, one customer represented 13% of the Company's outstanding accounts receivable balance.